Adoption Process

 All of our campus locations are open for walk-in adoptions during regular adoption hours.
 Feel free to visit us anytime!
 Here are a few things to note when you come in to adopt:

-- Adoptions are on first-come, first-served basis.
+- Adoptions are on a first-come, first-served basis.

 - Once you meet with an adoption counselor, completing the adoption process typically takes one hour.

-Step 3.
 Complete the Adoption

 If you've found a great match, an adoption counselor will walk you through the process of signing the adoption contract!
 If you would like to adopt, please be prepared to bring your new family member home the same day.